New Profit Inc.: Direct support to organizations

+New Profit provides grants to organizations that address issues in education, workforce development, public health, or poverty alleviation through its portfolio.
 With funding awarded in July 2010 through the federal Social Innovation Fund, New Profit developed the Pathways Fund, through which it makes grants to organizations that focus on helping disconnected youth ages 18 to 24.
-The Pathways Fund will seek to improve high school completion rates, increase college enrollment and persistence, and better prepare youth to enter the workforce in select geographies across the U.S.

 Action Tank initiatives

 In 2004, as it began to see program results from its first group of supported nonprofits, New Profit created the Action Tank in an effort to work beyond the organizations it directly funds.
 The Action Tank has initiatives in three focus areas: